rubielchapal/Glucemia/README.md

 Documents
 -------------

 #### 1. FHIR folder has all project  developed using Servlet and MySQL.
-This first version is only for register a pacient
+Version for register a pacient/personal, adding observation glucose and list observation

 #### 2.  *fhir.mwb* is the DB Schema